I made a (futile) attempt to define phenomena studied by information systems dicipline. 3 min read in Medium — August 30, 2023

 Older highlights are here...

 Aleksi Aaltonen is a management information systems scholar and a successful entrepreneur with thirty years of experience in digital innovation.
-He is currently an Assistant Professor at the Fox School of Business at Temple University, where he studies data-based innovation and organizing.
+He is currently an Assistant Professor and the Director of the PhD Business Administration in MIS at the Fox School of Business at Temple University, where he studies data-based innovation and organizing.
 Aleksi holds a PhD from the London School of Economics and Political Science.

 I write about the production of academic knowledge with an occasional offshoot post in Medium.